Earn up to 3.56% APY2. No account fees. No minimum balances.

 This account is managed by a third party, ensuring that the funds are used only for their intended purpose, such as covering damages or unpaid rent at the end of a lease.

 The municipal or state government sometimes defines the exact requirements of escrow accounts.
-For example, some states require security deposits to be held in a separate interest-bearing escrow account and that some or all of the earnings be transferred to the tenant.
+For example, some states require security deposits to be held specifically in an escrow account, while others simply require deposits to be held in a dedicated account.

-Benefits of Opening an Escrow Account for Security Deposit as a Landlord
+Benefits of Opening an Escrow Account for Security Deposits

 Financial Protection